Rohitdoyal/URL-shortener/README.md

-# For Test the api
+# For Test the API
 I write another script in test folder testapi.py
 In this file i wrote function where i am calling the api